marcel-dempers/docker-development-youtube-series/course/content/web/tls/README.md

 Generally speaking HTTP requests and responses are unencrypted when using HTTP on port 80. </br>
 Which means the data between the client and servers are passed in plain text which is readable by humans and any network devices in between. </br>

+That can be problematic especially when an HTTP client needs to pass sensitive information to an HTTP server, like passwords (for authentication) or credit card information (such as on payment webpages)

 ### What is encryption